-(Searching in Google “Towne Mailer Direct Mail“?
+Searching in Google “print and mail services“?
 Contact us today!)

 Some jobs may have an employee email or telephone number that includes the recipient’s name.
 If the company has this information, this is the easiest way to find the name of the person to whom the letter should be addressed.
 However, many companies do not have this type of address, so check all of your available resources.
 Then, customize the letter to meet the needs of your audience.

 If you are writing a digital cover letter, it is important to include the address of the person to whom you are sending it.
 This information should appear in the body of the text and not in the subject line.
 You should include the city, state, and zip code of the person to whom you are sending the letter.
 This information will help the recipient get in touch with you, and it will tell him or her that you know who they are.
 The address should be professional and formal.

 If you are writing a traditional business letter, it is best to use the first and last name of the recipient, unless it is unavoidable.
 For example, you may need to write the name of the director of medical affairs if you are sending a cover letter to a physician.
 If this is the case, you can either use the name of the individual in a cover letter, or you can address the letter to the department.

 If you are writing a digital or hardcopy cover letter, you may not have access to the name of the hiring manager.
 However, you can still be as specific as possible.
 You can include the name of the head of the department or a senior analyst for example.